iterorganization/IMAS-Python/docs/source/multi-dd.rst

 Background information
 ----------------------

-Since imas-python needs to have access to multiple DD versions it was chosen to bundle these with the code at build-time, in setup.py.
+Since IMAS-Python needs to have access to multiple DD versions it was chosen to bundle these with the code at build-time, in setup.py.
 If a git clone of the Data Dictionary succeeds, the setup tools automatically download saxon and generate ``IDSDef.xml`` for each of the tagged versions in the DD git repository.
-These are then gathered into ``IDSDef.zip``, which is distributed inside the imas-python package.
+These are then gathered into ``IDSDef.zip``, which is distributed inside the IMAS-Python package.

 To update the set of data dictionaries new versions can be added to the zipfile.
-A reinstall of the package will ensure that all available versions are included in imas-python.
+A reinstall of the package will ensure that all available versions are included in IMAS-Python.
 Additionally an explicit path to an XML file can be specified, which is useful for development.

 Automated tests have been provided that check the loading of all of the DD